 An immediate annuity allows the annuity owner to receive payments almost right away, typically within one month of purchase.
 This type of annuity can generally only be purchased with a lump sum, as opposed to smaller payments made over time.
 With a deferred annuity, on the other hand, the insurance company invests the money contributed by the contract owner until the owner decides to begin taking regular payments, a process known as “annuitization.”
-Deferred annuities typically have a clause stating the annuity owner can cancel the annuity early and receive a lump sum, though there are often early withdrawal penalties involved that need to be considered.
+Deferred annuities typically have a clause stating the annuity owner can cancel the annuity early and receive a lump sum, though there are often early withdrawal penalties involved that need to be considered and understood.

 Pure Life vs. Period Certain